caesarfeta/dot_com/story/gdb_modelling/gdb_modelling.md

 You're a researcher.
 You have gathered lots of data.
 You want to store that data in a convenient place so it can be easily searched, analyzed, and repurposed by yourself, collaborators, and anonymous people the world over.
-In other words you want to turn "data" into open-linked data.
+In other words you want to turn "data" into "open-linked data."
+Great!
+But there are some things you'll have to learn about the underlying technologies that have made open-linked data possible in the first place, graph databases in particular.
-The quicker you can start playing with this technology the quicker you'll learn its peculiarities.
+I believe the quicker you start playing with your own graph database the quicker you'll get a useful database out into the world.
-So let's get started.
+So let's just jump in.

 # Start Playing
 There are many different graph database packages out there in the wild.
 The one we'll be playing with is the Apache Foundation's, Jena.
-Jena is the database itself, an implementation of the RDF standard.
+Jena is the database itself, an implementation of the W3C's RDF ( Resource Description Framework) standard.
 You interact with Jena through, a server called Fuseki.
 The two come packaged together.
 The names sometimes are used interchangably.

 # Install Jena-Fuseki
 I'm assuming you're using some flavor of Unix ( Linux or Mac OSX usually ) as your OS.